-As an almost 2,700-year-old city located on the sea and nearby Mount Vesuvius, Naples is the complete Italian package; It has incredible food, beautiful landscapes, a friendly and lively culture, history, and so much more.
+As an almost 2,700-year-old city located on the sea and nearby Mount Vesuvius, Naples is the complete Italian package; It has incredible food, beautiful landscapes, a friendly and lively culture, history, amazing luxury villas for rent, and so much more.
 It is also one of the largest Italian ports, making it an important destination in Italy and a beautiful city on the water.

 While there are many incredible places to visit in Italy, choosing a place to visit as a family can mean looking for different activities than you may travel solo or just as an adult trip.
 After all, kids may not be able last as long as you can at museums and art centres!